MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_keywordspotter_assign_arm.md

 ## -description

 TBD - EVT_ACX_KEYWORDSPOTTER_ASSIGN_ARM tells the driver to that the keyword spotter (??
-TBD has ) assigned or armed???.
+TBD has ) assigned or armed something???.

 ## -parameters